raul23/learning-chinese/grammar.rst

 `:information_source:`

-   Google Translate doesn't seem to follow this rule since it translates "I am not" by "Wǒ bùshì".
-[GTFT]_ Same for yabla dictionary too [YDFT]_.
+   Google Translate translates "I am not" by "Wǒ bùshì" GTFT]_.
+Same for yabla dictionary too [YDFT]_.
+   The reason is that "tone changes like this usually aren’t written in pinyin" [DTC].

 |
 |